-In common with many not-for-profit organizations, North York Harvest Food Bank derives revenues from individuals, community, and special events, the completeness of which is not susceptible to satisfactory audit verification.
+In common with many not-for-profit organizations, North York Harvest Food Bank derives revenues from individual, community, and special event donations, the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, verification of these revenues was limited to the amounts recorded in the records of North York Harvest Food Bank.
-Therefore, we were not able to determine whether any adjustments might be necessary to individuals, community, and special events revenues, excess of revenues over expenditures and cash flows from operations for the years ended August 31, 2015 and August 31, 2014, current assets as at August 31, 2015 and August 31, 2014 and net assets as at the beginning and the end of the years ended August 31, 2015 and August 31, 2014.
-Our audit opinion on the financial statements for the year ended August 31, 2014 was modified accordingly because of the possible effects of this limitation in scope.
+Therefore, we were not able to determine whether any adjustments might be necessary to individual, community, and special event donation revenues, excess of revenues over expenditures and cash flows from operations for the years ended August 31, 2017 and August 31, 2016 and net assets as at the beginning and the end of the years ended August 31, 2017 and August 31, 2016.
+Our audit opinion on the financial statements for the year ended August 31, 2016 was modified accordingly because of the possible effects of this limitation in scope.